nll004/assessment7_bankly/bankly/bugs.md

 4. User.get(username) function does not handle correctly for a user not being found.

 5. User.delete(username) function does not handle correctly for a user not being found.

+6. User cannot edit their own information becuase all edits required admin.
+I removed admin requirement and set a condtional that if the user tries to alter admin status an error is thrown.